AnggaR96s/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## Why don't you find hippopotamuses hiding in trees?
+## They're really good at it.